roloje777/mg-bits-and-bytes-blog/_posts/Technology-and-applied-sciences/2024-05-18-aFuriaDoaAdamastor.md

     «Here at the helm I am more than myself:<br>
     I am a People who want the sea that is yours;<br>
     And more than the monster, which my soul fears<br>
-    And swirls in the darkness at the end of the world;
+    And swirls in the darkness at the end of the world;<br>
     Send the will, which ties me to the helm,<br>
     From El-Rei D. João Segundo!”<br>
     <br>